suatoezbek/Oezbek-matrisome/README.md

 Annelida
 - *Capitella teleta* (was excluded due to severe fragmentation)

-Cnidaria (where excluded to avoid a Cnidarian bias as much as possible)
+Cnidaria (were excluded to avoid a Cnidarian bias as much as possible)
 - *Acropora cervicornis*
 - *Acropora hyacinthus*
 - *Acropora millepora*